Dastan21/PhobiaGuesser/README.md

 # PhobiaGuesser <img src="icon.png" alt="PhobiaGuesser logo" width="32">
-PhobiaGuesser is a minigame bot to mainly guess what a phobia is depending to it name.
+PhobiaGuesser is a minigame bot to mainly guess what a phobia is depending, to its name.

 ## Prefix
 - ?